unixxio/os-info/README.md

 ```

 **Requirements**
-* Execute as root or with sudo
+* Execute as root or user with sudo privileges

 **What does it show**
 * Your logged in username